Mezzanines

 - Aluminum Mezzanines

 - A great choice for light-duty applications, as they are resistant to corrosion and easily washed.
 However, they cannot withstand heavy loads.
 The understructure of aluminum mezzanines is constructed from extruded aluminum, which is light as well as sturdy.
-For this purpose, aluminum is specially extruded in the form of I-Beams, C channels, and tubular columns.
+For this purpose, aluminum is specially extruded in the form of I-beams, C channels, and tubular columns.
 To complement the understructure, the deck is also made from light materials like aluminum grating and fiberglass.

 - Cold Rolled Steel Mezzanines